HARMONY: Hidden Activation Representations and Model Output-Aware Uncertainty Estimation for Vision-Language Models: Conclusion

 \section{Conclusion}

-This work introduces a novel uncertainty estimation method HARMONY for Vision-Language Models that effectively combines hidden activation representations with output token probabilities and generated token text.
-By jointly leveraging model internal states, generated tokens and output beliefs in a sequential fashion, our proposed framework provides a more holistic reliability assessment, complementing probability-based and representation-based approaches.
-Our extensive experiments on AOKVQA and VizWiz datasets demonstrate that our method significantly improves UE for multimodality, achieving up to 4\% AUROC, 6\% PRR, and 2.5\% effective reliability score improvements over existing state-of-the-art UE methods.
+This work introduces a novel UE method HARMONY for VLMs that effectively combines hidden activation representations with output token probabilities and generated token text.
+By jointly leveraging model internal states and output beliefs at token level, our proposed framework provides a more holistic reliability assessment, complementing probability-based and representation-based approaches.
+Our extensive experiments on AOKVQA and VizWiz datasets demonstrate that our method consistently matches or surpasses existing approaches, achieving up to 5\% improvement in AUROC and 9\% in PRR.